DonnYep/CosmosFramework/README_EN.md

 - **Editor** : Editor provides methods to retrieve objects and components commonly used in Hierarchy, and EditorConfig provides the ability to automatically create code headers for code generation.

 - **FutureTask**:Asynchronous task detection, supports multi-threaded and concurrent asynchronous progress detection.
-The detection function needs to be passed in Func<bool> format, and asynchronous detection ends when the condition returns true; Note: FutureTask itself is not a concurrent process, and cannot execute asynchronous tasks instead of a concurrent process.
-The await/async syntax is not supported at the moment.
+The detection function needs to be passed in Func<bool> format, and asynchronous detection ends when the condition returns true.
+Support async/await syntax, you can use await statement to wait for the task to complete.

 - **Pool**:Pool data structure.
 Includes thread-safe and non-thread-safe types.
 Object pools, reference pools and cache pools of other modules in the framework are implemented using "Pool".